 2. There are so many facets to the outdoor industry, what’s your specialty or passion?

-Honesty hour: I'm not a fisherman.
+I have to be honest - I'm no fisherman.
 I tried it as a kid, but it never quite landed my interest.
 Likewise, I used to shoot archery when I was younger, but residual tendonitis from swimming in high school has prevented me from taking a shot at it again.
 If you need any fly fishing or archery-related expertise, my friend Anton would be ecstatic to help you out!

 3. Tell me a little bit about your new role.